cengizhankose/Hangman/README.md

 A game called hangman for our project that is given us by lecturer Feyza Arikan at Beykoz University.

-Student Name: Adem Onur Oztas | Student ID:1904010025 Student Name: Mert Altuntas   | Student ID:1804010005
+Student Name: Adem Onur Oztas | Student ID: 1904010025 Student Name: Mert Altuntas   | Student ID: 1804010005

 This is a game called Hangman.
 We added and developed some extraordinary features compare to standart hangman games.